dbeaudoinfortin/SandBoxSimulator/README.md

 - Conic Falloff (Spot Lights)

 # Requirements
-As part of resurecting this project from the dead, I have made several technology upgrades.
+As part of resurrecting this project from the dead, I have made several technology upgrades.
 The current (version 4.1) requirements are the following:
 - Microsoft .Net 8.0
 - Windows 7 or higher.
 - A DirectX 9 compatible GPU.